 6. Train your employees to value data

 Develop a system for creating, modifying and using data for your restoration business and document it.
-Then be sure to train all new employees on the data entry process, keep it updated, and refer back to it when employees need a refresher.
+Then be sure to train all new employees on the data-entry process, keep it updated, and refer back to it when employees need a refresher.

 7. Create a flexible working environment

-Fortunately, with mobile technology and the cloud, it’s a lot easier to provide a flexible working environment than it was a decade ago.
+Fortunately, with mobile technology and the cloud, it’s a lot easier to provide a flexible working environment than it was just a decade ago.
 For your employees, you could offer to telecommute on some or all days of the week or providing flexible hours to accommodate family needs, as long as it doesn’t interfere with their productivity.
 Other employees may be satisfied with a stand-up desk and a pair of noise-canceling headphones.
-Any way you choose to provide focus through a flexible working environment, remember everyone works differently, and it’s best to celebrate that fact.
+Any way you choose to provide focus through a flexible working environment, remember that everyone works differently, and it’s best to celebrate that fact.

 BONUS TIP: Automate data entry with software

 When you know your data is being saved and processed as it gets entered, you will have a better view and understanding of your workflow.
-What this means is the second data becomes available to you through the DASH platform, you can then make necessary changes, which will ensure that you’re working with the most current information.
+What this means is the moment that data becomes available to you through the DASH platform, you can then make necessary changes, which will ensure that you’re working with the most current information.
 Why is it important to have the most current and accurate information?
 Because as G.I.
 Joe taught us, “knowledge is power.”